jeremyjh/dialyxir/README.md

 ### Command line options

   * `--no-compile`          - do not compile even if needed.
   * `--no-check`            - do not perform (quick) check to see if PLT needs to be updated.
   * `--ignore-exit-status`  - display warnings but do not halt the VM or return an exit status code.
   *  `--format short`       - format the warnings in a compact format, suitable for ignore file using Elixir term format.
   *  `--format raw`         - format the warnings in format returned before Dialyzer formatting.
   *  `--format dialyxir`    - format the warnings in a pretty printed format.
   *  `--format dialyzer`    - format the warnings in the original Dialyzer format, suitable for ignore file using simple string matches.
+  *  `--format github`      - format the warnings in the Github Actions message format.
+  *  `--format ignore_file` - format the warnings to be suitable for adding to Elixir Format ignore file.
   *  `--quiet`              - suppress all informational messages.

 Warning flags passed to this task are passed on to `:dialyzer` - e.g.